Indian mixed 4x400m relay team reaches World C'ships final, books Olympics berth | Devdiscourse

 On the same tracks in April during the Asian Championships, the 23-year-old Dutee had clocked 11.28 seconds during the heats and 11.26 seconds (national record) in the semifinals.
 But on Saturday, she came up with her third-worst time of the season, after the 11.51 seconds in February and 11.61 seconds in March during the heats in the Federation Cup.

-Dutee had exited in the heats in the 2017 World Championships also, clocking 12.07 in the heats.
+Dutee, the reigning World University Games champion, exited in the heats in the 2017 World Championships.
+She had clocked 12.07 seconds in the heats in London in the last edition.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)